migue1994/technical-exercise/README.md

 # Technical Exercise

-This project aims to migrate data from csv files to an MySQL database throught a batch processing using a java API rest built on java spark.
-This API let us also make some complexity sql queries and it use apache spark as main data engine.
+This project aims to migrate data from csv files to a MySQL database through a batch processing, using a java API rest built on java spark.
+This API let us to make some complexity sql queries too and it uses apache spark as main data engine.

 ## Download